FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/Epics/FeedsAndSpeeds.md

 - Per-op context awareness in the optimizer (engagement, effective stickout) — data structure only; consumer logic is follow-up work.

+## Library -> Job preset sync

+Presets edited from inside a Job never promote back to the library asset (by design - library tools are shared state; see `Path/Tool/FeedsSpeeds/presets.py`'s docstring).
+That leaves a gap: a tool already embedded in an old Job has no way to pick up presets added or edited on its library source afterward. `Path/Tool/FeedsSpeeds/library_sync.py` closes that one gap, in the pull direction only.

+- Matches an embedded tool to its library source by `ToolBitID` only - no fallback, no guessing.
+A tool with no id, or an id not found in the local library, is reported orphaned and left untouched; if it's genuinely the wrong tool, the user replaces it from the library directly.
+- Only searches the user's local asset store.
+FreeCAD copies its entire builtin tool set into the local store the first time a user's local store is empty, so local is already a superset of builtin for virtually every real user - this only ever syncs user toolbits.
+- Merges presets by key (name, or material/op hint for unnamed presets);
+  on a collision the library version wins.
+- Two entry points, both in `Path/Tool/Gui/LibrarySyncDialog.py`: a "Sync Tool Presets from Library" command on a Job's context menu, and a passive check on document load that prompts (Yes/No, default No) only when a Job actually has stale presets.

+`library_sync.py` and `CAMTests/TestFeedsSpeedsLibrarySync.py` are the
+source of truth for exact behavior - this section is a summary only.

 ## Data locations

 | Data | Home | Referenced from job by |